 But this content will inspire you to remain positively focused on your dreams and career plans.
 Whether your traveling on the plane or snuggling up in bed, always have some form of inspiring content at your fingertips.
 Check out our list of must-reads by badass female authors.

-Evaluating Their 2018 Financial Goals and Set Update for 2019
+Evaluating Their 2018 Setting a New Budget for 2019 and

 Sallie Krawcheck, CEO of Ellevest, highly encourages choosing to invest.
 It’s something you can choose to take action no matter the time of year, but there’s no point in waiting until 2018 to get your investing plan in line.